 The practice had a comprehensive screening programme.
-The practice uptake for the cervical screening programme was 90% which was above the national average of 82%.
+The practice uptake for the cervical screening programme was 81% in line with the national average.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
+We noted the practice had a higher than average uptake of bowel screening with 60% compared to 54% within the CCG.

 Childhood immunisation rates for the vaccinations given were in line with the CCG averages.
-For example, NHS England figures showed in 2015 92% of children aged 5 years had received the full measles, mumps and rubella (MMR) vaccination in line with the CCG average of 93%.
+For example, NHS England figures showed in 2015 85% of children aged 5 years had received the full measles, mumps and rubella (MMR) vaccination which was in line with the CCG average of 84%.

 Patients had access to appropriate health assessments and checks.
 These included health checks for new patients, annual health checks for carers and NHS health checks for patients aged 40-74.
-Appropriate follow-up for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.
+Appropriate follow-up for the outcomes of health assessments and checks were made. where abnormalities or risk factors were identified.